gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-: Each Protection Solution Identifier ({{IANA-Protection-Solution-ID}}) is a 16-bit unsigned integer indicting a Protection Solution.
+: Each Protection Solution Identifier ({{IANA-Protection-Solution-ID}}) is a 16-bit unsigned integer indicating a Protection Solution.
 Protection solutions include both DTLS Chunk based, where a solution combines the DTLS chunk with a key-management solution, or non DTLS Chunk based ones.
-The include Protection solutions and their order MUST match what was sent in the DTLS 1.3 Chunk Protected Association parameter
+The included Protection solutions and their order MUST match what was sent in the DTLS 1.3 Chunk Protected Association parameter
-  {{protectedassoc-parameter}} sent by the sending endpoint.
+  {{protectedassoc-parameter}} from the sending endpoint.

 Padding: If the number of included Protection solutions is odd the parameter MUST be padded with two zero (0) bytes of padding to make